Piyawardhana/AttendanceManagement/README.md

 <h1 align="center">An Attendance Management</h1>

-<p> This project was done for Second year First semester Object Oriented Prgramming module.
+<p> This project was done for Second year First semester Object Oriented Programming module.
 I drew usecase diagram and activity diagram for
   this function.
 We developed this system using the following tools & technologies.</p>

 <h3>Technologies used</h3>